-Market development and SME Internet usage and uptake
+Market development and SME internet usage and uptake

-Irish SMEs continue to confound the critics by remaining off-line, when their customers are online in their millions and buying online from abroad.
+Irish SMEs continue to surprise the industry (and their customers), by remaining offline, when their Irish customers are online in their millions and buying online from abroad.

 It is not clear why such a large cohort of small businesses in Ireland remain effectively offline.
-Even those SMEs who are online, with websites and other digital assets such as a Facebook presence, still cannot, or will not, sell online or take sales orders online.
-IEDR commissioned Ignite Research to conduct independent research.
+Many SMEs, who are online in a personal capacity, have decided to run their business without any digital assets whatsoever.
+SMEs with websites and other digital assets such as a Facebook presence, still cannot, or will not, sell online or take sales orders online.
+IEDR commissioned Ignite Research to conduct independent research into this issue.
 It is becoming clearer that the problem is not one of awareness.
 SMEs respond that they appreciate the importance of a website, in generating awareness of the business and in generating sales, yet the majority of SMEs surveyed have not e-commerce enabled their websites.
-They say that barriers include perceived complexity or cost and the level of time commitment required.
+54% say that the barriers keeping them offline include inadequate skillsets or confusion about the range of digital tools and options available.
 Perhaps there is also a reluctance to engage with multiple software vendors and an implied absence of obvious business benefits.
-It is clear that further research is needed to guide policymakers on how to improve Internet usage and uptake in the small business community.
+It is clear that further research is needed to guide policymakers on how to improve internet usage and uptake by the small business community.

-In response, IEDR recognises the need to provide supports and on-site assistance to SMEs to enable them to leverage the benefits of having a .ie address and being identifiably Irish online.
-Accordingly, in addition to the OPTIMISE fund, the Company continued in 2015 to support its Registrars in promoting their website builder services, recognising that businesses only indirectly need .ie domain names (surveys confirm that the main reason is for website and email purposes).
+In response, IEDR recognises the need to provide supports and shoulder to shoulder assistance to SMEs to enable them to leverage the benefits of having a .ie address and being identifiably Irish online.
+Accordingly, in addition to the OPTIMISE Fund, the Company continued in 2016 to support its Registrars in promoting their website builder services, recognising that businesses only indirectly need .ie domain names (surveys confirm that the main reason for having a domain name is for website and email purposes).

-Outlook for 2016
+Outlook for 2017

-On the international front, the Company continues to respond to developments impacting ccTLD registries, in particular the ongoing expansion of the global namespace, by 871 new gTLDs (with 11.2 million domains under management) by the end of 2015, with hundreds more gTLDs expected in 2016, which offer consumers a multiplicity of choice in domain extensions.
-While these new options will undoubtedly result in innovation and accelerated growth in the global domain name market, the potential for cybersquatters represents a challenge for brand managers, trademark and patent holders and the owners of intellectual property rights.

-Nationally, new registration growth in 2016 moderated compared to quarter one 2015 when the Company ran a major integrated media campaign promoting the .ie domain as 'Identifiably Irish'.
-Nevertheless, in the context of market stagnation in Europe, the outcome in the first half of 2016 is very encouraging at 18,179 .ie domains, albeit a reduction of 3.7% compared to the same period in 2015 (18,868 .ie domains).
+On the international front, the Company continues to respond to developments impacting ccTLD registries, in particular the ongoing expansion of the global namespace, by 1,213 new gTLDs (with 27.6 million domains under management) by the end of 2016.
+While these new competitors offer global consumers and businesses a multiplicity of choice in domain extensions, they appear to be struggling to gain market traction and achieve the expected levels of innovation.
+The potential interest from cybersquatters is waning, but still represents a challenge for brand managers, trademark and patent holders and the owners of intellectual property rights.
+Nationally, new registration growth in 2017 was strong, with the best Q1 since 2011, reflecting market recognition of the .ie domain as 'Identifiably Irish'.
+In the context of market stagnation in Europe, the outcome in the first half of 2017 is very encouraging at 20,255 .ie domains, an increase of 11% compared to the same period in 2016 (18,179 .ie domains).

-We anticipate that the work of the Policy Advisory Committee will continue in 2016 to expand the services and products we offer customers.
-We expect to launch a new service in the second half of 2016 which will make fadas on the vowels of domain names available, for the first time - very appropriate as an Identifiably Irish online identity.
-A separate policy change, when implemented, will unlock the intrinsic value of Ireland's .ie domain name, by permitting an aftermarket to allow existing domain holders to sell the right to use their .ie domain.
+The work of the Policy Advisory Committee will continue in 2017.
+We will implement a new policy framework for the Registration Policy and Naming Policy and combine them into a single policy.
+Other policy initiatives will be undertaken, with the objective of expanding the .ie namespace and developing this digital national resource.

-We are pleased to have Board approval to continue our investments in 2016 in a range of projects designed to deepen Internet awareness and uptake in Ireland.
+We are pleased to have Board approval to continue our investments in 2017 in a range of projects designed to assist SMEs in their digital journey and to deepen internet awareness and uptake in Ireland.
 We will continue to control operating costs in other areas of the business.